Dear J K Rowling

 From what you have had to say about your political outlook I discern you think of yourself a humanitarian, a little to the left of civilised ideology.
 I see you more as an old-fashioned Victorian, in the mould of a 19th century wealthy Tory philanthropist who gives to selected good causes now and again.
 In that regard, you’re at one with the political party you support, New Labour, and your friend, Gordon Brown, bag man to the crooked banks.

-The party you support and the alien government to which it is bonded is hell bent on imposing privatisation on most human endeavour.
+The party you support and the alien government to which it is bonded is hell bent on privatising human endeavour.
 They detest the “something for nothing society,” as they term it.
-They prefer Scotland’s welfare state to become a modest welfare system, to keep control over our democratic structures, to increase subservience, to retain a monopoly over our oil, and dictate our foreign policy.
+They want Scotland’s welfare state to become a modest welfare system, to keep control over our democratic structures, to increase subservience, to retain a monopoly over our oil, and dictate our foreign policy.
 That is what you support.

 When you were a struggling single parent I trust the city of Edinburgh helped you with welfare payments, a recipient of income support, as I was unemployed two painful, humiliating years.
 Understandably, I’m profoundly unhappy you reward Scotland’s care with a rejection of its ambition to protect that care.

 You also support weapons of mass destruction stockpiled in Scotland.
 By telling us to vote ‘No’ you welcome more taxpayer money spent on them.
 In fact, our special relationship with the USA, the same relationship you have, plans to add more.
-Can you stomach the thought of a generation of children who read your books wiped out one day?
+Can you stomach the thought of a generation of children wiped out in one day?

 I read and reread your excuses for backing Westminster’s interests.
 They amount to this: the intellectual faculties of the Scottish people are too immature, our economy too weak, our resilience too thin to face the complicated, big bad 21st century without intervention of a dominant neighbour state.